Willzh2025/PredictiveAnalyticsProject/report/report_2.md

 **2. Residuals Distribution**
 The histogram below shows the distribution of errors (actual - predicted).
-➡The distribution is roughly centered at 0 and follows a bell shape, supporting the assumption of normal residuals.
+The distribution is roughly centered at 0 and follows a bell shape, supporting the assumption of normal residuals.

 ![Residual Histogram](../visualizations/Residual_Histogram.png)